jfsamper/glicko-db/FUTURE_FEATURES.md

    - Add clear operator feedback when rating replay is deferred
    - Expand operational summaries only where they support troubleshooting

+6. Help and embedded viewer polish
+   - Create help files for the main public and administrative workflows
+   - Improve the Besogo dark theme for more consistent readability and contrast

 ### P4 — Workflow enhancements

 6. Tournament preflight and dry-run approval workflow